 The Old Chapel Band

 The Old Chapel Band is led by Keith Holloway (melodeon) who brought the band together to play one ceilidh in an Oxford college, but right from the first rehearsal (in an old chapel) it became obvious that this was never going to be a “one-off”.
-The last line-up, which included Keith Holloway, myself, Heather White (Tenor Saxophone) and Toby Goss (clarinet), performed together from the summer of 2016 until our last gig in March 2022.
+The last line-up, which included Keith Holloway, Heather White (Tenor Saxophone) and Toby Goss (clarinet), and myself, performed together from the summer of 2016 until our last gig in March 2022.

 The English String Band